aws-samples/amazon-cloudfront-secure-static-site/README.md

         --capabilities CAPABILITY_NAMED_IAM CAPABILITY_AUTO_EXPAND \
         --parameter-overrides  DomainName=<your domain> SubDomain=<your subdomain>
     ```
+8. Once the stack has deployed note the value for **S3BucketLogs** in the main stack's output and explore your access logs.

 ## Contributing
 Contributions are welcome.
 Please read the [code of conduct](CODE_OF_CONDUCT.md) and the [contributing guidelines](CONTRIBUTING.md).